CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab8.md

-## Task 8: Discover and Analyze Shadow IT Using Cloud Discovery
+# Lab 08: Discover and Analyze Shadow IT Using Cloud Discovery

 ### Estimated Duration: 30 Minutes